Economic history of the United Kingdom: Railways

 Isambard Kingdom Brunel (1806–1859) designed the first major railway, the Great Western, built originally in the 1830s to cover the 100 miles from London to Bristol.
 Even more important was the highly controversial George Hudson.
 He became Britain's "railway king" by merging numerous short lines.
 Since there was no government agency supervising the railways, Hudson set up a system that all the lines adopted called the Railway Clearing House.
-It made interconnections easy for people and freight by standardizing routines for transferring freight and people between companies, and loaning out freight cars.
+It made interconnections easy for people and freight by standardising routines for transferring freight and people between companies, and loaning out freight cars.
 By 1849 Hudson controlled nearly 30% of Britain's trackage.
 Hudson did away with accountants and manipulated funds—paying large dividends out of capital because profits were quite low, but no one knew that until his system collapsed and the railway bubble of the late 1840s burst.

 By 1850 Britain had a well integrated, well engineered system that provided fast, on-time, inexpensive movement of freight and people to every city and most rural districts.
 Freight rates had plunged to a penny a ton mile for coal.
 The system directly or indirectly employed tens of thousands of engineers, conductors, mechanics, repairmen, accountants, station agents and managers, bringing a new level of business sophistication that could be applied to many other industries, and helping many small and large businesses to expand their role in the industrial revolution.
-Thus railways had a tremendous impact on industrialization.
+Thus railways had a tremendous impact on industrialisation.
 By lowering transportation costs, they reduced costs for all industries moving supplies and finished goods, and they increased demand for the production of all the inputs needed for the railway system itself.
 The system kept growing; by 1880, there were 13,500 locomotives which each carried 97,800 passengers a year, or 31,500 tons of freight.